-The players will take different roles, because one of them will be the dealer and the Judge and the others will be the Actor1's players.
+The players will divide themselves, because one of them will be the Dealer and the Judge and the others will be the Actor1's players.
 They all will play the part of one character (Mr. Keeton, the Butler for the Judge and the Actors for the rest).
 They will describe whatever they may be interested, requested, or needed, trying to make their character win; the rules, based in cards games, are made for getting this done properly.